 His repertoire as a conductor expands from the Baroque era to contemporary music.
 Felix Ardanaz shows an interdisciplinary approach to art: he enlarged his artistic background by studying architecture in Paris.
 Ardanaz is involved in various programs to involve the new generation of musicians, reach new audiences and make classical music accessible.
 Felix Ardanaz is fluent in five languages: English, Spanish, French, German and Italian.

-- Upcoming engagements as a conductor with BBC National Orchestra (UK), Leipzig Symphony Orchestra and Saint Petersburg State Capella Symphony Orchestra in Russia.
+- Recent engagements as a conductor with BBC National Orchestra Wales, Slovak Symphony Radio Orchestra, Leipzig Symphony Orchestra and Saint Petersburg State Capella Symphony Orchestra.

 - Concert in Prague with Prague Phiharmonia Orchestra (PKF).

 - Nomination to the International Classical Music Awards 2021 (ICMA Awards).

 - Concert at Berlin Philharmonie with clarinetist Kevin Spagnolo, first winner of the Geneva International Music Competition.

 - Recent engagement, conducting the Symphony Orchestra of the Spanish Radio and Television:

 Works by A. Dvorak (Symphony Nº.9, "The New World", B. Bartok (Concerto for two pianos and Percussion) and Montsalvatge.
 Teatro Monumental (Madrid).